ryangjchandler/ryangjchandler.co.uk/README.md

 * Static site generation is powered by [Tighten's Jigsaw](https://jigsaw.tighten.co/)
 * All front-end styles are done with Tailwind CSS (of course)
 * There isn't any JavaScript on the site at the moment, but in the future I will be using [Alpine.js](https://github.com/alpinejs/alpine) to level up on interactivity.
+If you do see some JavaScript, it will probably be from CodePen embeds.

 Some people might be asking 'Why the static site?':